SharedCode/sop/README.md

 Check out the integration test that demonstrate this, here: https://github.com/SharedCode/sop/blob/493fba2d6d1ed810bfb4edc9ce568a1c98e159ff/in_red_cfs/integration_tests/transaction_edge_cases_test.go#L315C6-L315C41

+## ACID Transactions vs. Big Data
+It is well known to the database world that data engines are written to support being transactional or not.
+Transactions work best for non-big data management.
+And Big Data support typically has no support for transactions, specifically, ACID type of transactions.
+These perception change with SOP V2+.
+That is, SOP V2 supports ACID transactions and Big Data, together with "partial updates".
+Yes, full fidelity Big Data management protected by ACID transactions.

+How?
+Streaming Data Store was written for this.
+And if you are looking for Big Data partial updates, then you can use this Btree store.
+Remember, in Streaming Data Store, you are given the chance to upload/download big data in streaming fashion, like using the Encoder for upload & Decoder for download.
+If you have noticed, using this store you can do partial download.
+That is, go straight to a given chunk # then download that fragment or fragments 'til the end.
+Similarly, you can update a given set of chunk(s).
+Yes, you can also update one or more chunks part of a transaction and upon commit, these updated chunk(s) will replace the one stored in the backend.

+So, essentially, we have partial update support even for the Big Data with ACID transaction protection. :)
+Without exchanging anything or causing any weakness on any feature we have.
+So, all you have to do to take advantage of this feature is, to be able to design & organize your big data set into chunks that which, you can have option to update any part(s) of them.

 ## Tid Bits

 SOP is an object persistence based, modern database engine within a code library.
 Portability & integration is one of SOP's primary strengths.
 Code uses the Store API to store & manage key/value pairs of data.